Garmin eTrex 10 Review

 On the side of the unit, you also have some additional more traditional rubber buttons.
 These buttons allow you to zoom in and out on the screen and return directly to the main menu.
 There is also a ‘back’ button that brings you back a step and a power button that doubles up as a switch to adjust the light functions.
 Pressing this button allows you to change the backlight brightness – the higher the intensity then, the quicker the battery will drain.
 To save battery life, you should have the screen brightness set at a lower setting.
 If on the other hand, you press and hold this button, then the unit will power off.

-As this is a button-operated device, it performs well in all weather conditions, including the rain.
+As this is a button-operated device, it performs well in all weather conditions, including rain.
 You don’t get the responsitivity issues that plague some touchscreen handheld GPS devices when you try to use them in the wet.
 You can also use this device while wearing your gloves – although the compact size can at times make it a little fiddly.

 Navigation